5T33Z0/OC-Little-Translated/00_ACPI/SSDT_Basics/04_Advanced_Patching.md

     Return (Zero)
 }
 ```
 Let's say, for some reason, we need to disable this device, so the `Return` of `_STA` is `Zero`.
 But as you can see, as long as `SDS1` is not equal to `0x07`, the return value `0x0F` is not triggered which in return triggers the second condition in this cascade, `Return (Zero)` Therefore, we cannot simply change the the return value to `Zero` – it wouldn't have any effect.
-Therefore we need to change `SDS1` to `0` for macOS insteead:
+Therefore we need to change `SDS1` to `0` for macOS instead:

 ```asl
 Scope (\)